Biology vs. Chemistry: A Major Decision

 Going into dentistry is one lucrative example—the BLS predicts 19% growth for dental professionals through 2026 with an average annual salary of over $156,000.
 Some more specific examples of jobs that will see growth through 2026 include zoologists (8% growth), biochemists (11%), medical scientists (13%) and genetic counselors (29%).

-Beyond many of the same basic skills you get from biology, chemistry—the study of how substances are put together as well as how they transform over time—gets into great detail on scientific ethics.
+Beyond many of the same basic skills you get from biology, chemistry—the study of how substances are put together as well as how they transform over time—goes into great detail on scientific ethics.
 Chemical testing involves a lot of complicated processes that can be potentially hazardous.
 Not to mention that effective results of chemical experimentation, specifically in organic chemistry, can sometimes only come from testing on living things.
 Being able to balance the value of safety with the need for scientific development can be fraught, and so a chemist has plenty of opportunities to wrestle with ethical questions.

 Chemistry students also need to be creative.
-So much of the science relies on testing chemical reactions, so a chemist learns to be willing to try combinations and work from a careful combination of theories and facts to find out more about natural life.
+So much of the science relies on testing chemical reactions, so a chemist needs to be willing to try combinations and work from a careful combination of theories and facts to find out more about natural life.
 Inorganic chemistry and synthetic chemistry depend on new ways of looking at the chemical composition of objects and uncovering their unknown properties.

-You also learn to see things as the sum of their parts.
+You will also learn to see things as the sum of their parts.
 Analytical chemistry includes a lot of separating substances into their components to find out how they come together.
 You’ll become precise in your exploration and able to see complicated patterns of structure where others only see a flat picture.

 What can I do with a bachelor’s degree in chemistry?